theo-ardouin/courses/exs/pascal_triangle.md

 Your name is Pascal.
 You don't know about triangles.
 You like triangles.
-You want to learn more about them.
+You want to learn more about triangles.

 ## Summary

 Your program must be able to display the sum of the first N numbers of the [pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle).

-Moreover, with the option '_-v_', you should be able to display the complete triangle.
+Moreover, with the option '_-v_', you must be able to display the complete triangle.

 As always, your goal is to make a _functional_ algorithm first, and optimize afterwards.
 For instance, a [recursive](https://en.wikipedia.org/wiki/Recursion_(computer_science)) algorithm is easy to make, but usually terrible regarding performances.